 Maeve struggled to open her eyes.
-Wind was rushing at her face terribly fast and whipping past her ears with the same sound that vehicles make when they pass each other at high speeds.
+Wind rushed at her face whipping past her ears with the same sound that vehicles make when they pass each other at high speeds.
 Her feet were also freezing.
 Whatever she was standing on rocked and she lost her balance, hitting her knees hard on the cold surface.

-She opened her eyes jolted by the loss of balance and the clanging of the metal underneath her.
+Jolted by the loss of balance and the clanging of the metal underneath her, she opened her eyes.
 She was on top of a fast moving train!
 She fought to take a breath and would have completely lost herself in the panic of the dream had it not been for the sounds coming from the top of the train that raced beside her.

-Two women were fighting on top of it.
-Teeth were bared and faces were twisted in angry determined scowls.
+Two women fought on top of it, teeth bared and faces twisted in angry, determined scowls.
 Language that Maeve preferred not to hear was being exchanged between the two.
 She must have fallen asleep with the television on and something less than wholesome was playing while she slept . . . had she even turned the television on?

-She eased her knees in between the ridges on the top of the train, finding just the slightest bit of security in her not-so-secure grip.
+She eased her knees between the ridges of the train top, finding just the slightest bit of security in her not-so-secure grip.
 She hated to fall in dreams.
 She always had a sour stomach the following day from her swimming equilibrium.

-The two women continued to tussle.
-The one on top, the one with the black leather jacket, short-cut sandy hair and elfish eyes, reached for her hip, grabbing for her weapon.
+The tussle continued.
+The woman on top, the one with the black leather jacket, short-cut sandy hair and elfish eyes, reached for her hip, grabbing for her weapon.
 It’s a gun.
 Maeve thought.
 It’s always a gun.
 Except for it wasn’t a gun.
 Maeve couldn’t tell what it was that the woman was wielding and she didn’t get the chance to figure it out.
-The woman that had been losing the fight somehow managed to gain the upper hand.
+The other had somehow managed to gain the upper hand.

 Maeve’s knee’s had also slipped from their position.
 She grabbed at the air and took hold of the train again, just in time to see the armed woman lose her weapon and then her footing before flying awkwardly from atop the train and out of sight into the pearlescent purple nothing that the trains were traveling through.

-Maeve’s heart leapt in her chest.
-She flinched at the sudden burning sensation that assaulted her hands and arms and the pain that pulsated at her temples.
-Even in the dreams she felt the dull, familiar pain.
+Maeve’s heart leapt in her chest, flinching at the sudden burning sensation that assaulted her hands and arms and the pain that pulsated at her temples.
+Even in the dreams she felt the familiar rash.
 Bellowing with laughter the other woman managed to stand, not caring at all about what had become of her adversary.
-She held her belly and chuckled considerably hard after having knocked another person to their death.
-Then she turned to Maeve, her smile suddenly fading and her hands rising in fear as if she was trying to block Maeve from coming at her with trembling hands, all the while repeating, “No, please, no!”
+She held her belly and chuckled considerably hard after having knocked another person to their death, before turning to Maeve.
+Her smiled slipped, her trembling hands raised in surrender … to Maeve!

-Maeve only stared harder, her unattractive flannel gown pulling in the wind, snagging on a sharp metal edge of the train top, the lace ruffled neckline scratching her beneath her chin.
-Then she saw it, a black angry hole breaking open in the sky behind the woman and a streak of blue light arching in lightning speed in her direction.
-It was just like when her grandmother died!
+Maeve only harder, her unattractive flannel gown pulling in the wind, snagging on a sharp metal edge of the train top, the lace ruffled neckline scratching her beneath her chin.
+Then she saw it, a black angry hole breaking open in the sky behind the woman and a streak of blue light arching in lightning speed in her direction, just like when her grandmother died!

 “Look out!”
 She warned but her words were for naught.
-The blue light hit the woman from behind, knocking her almost completely from the train as well, her head snapping back like a ragdoll’s.
-She should have fallen off the train top and been crushed to death but a man had taken hold of her.
-He was suddenly there right where the light had hit, his face angry.
+The blue light hit the woman from behind, knocking her almost completely from the train, her head snapping back like a ragdoll’s.
+She should have fallen and been crushed to death but a man had taken hold of her.
+He was suddenly there right where the light had hit, his face drawn in angry.
 With what seemed like very little effort he yanked the woman back on the train’s top, slamming her down hard.
 The woman gagged.
 The man straddled her, pinning her shoulders down with his hands that burned with blue flames.

-He stared down hard at the woman, and said something to her that Maeve could not hear.
-The woman responded in turn, but pointed a sharp arm in Maeve’s direction.
-The man turned his head Maeve’s direction, his face flickering with shock for just a second before it fell into a dark, and threatening, scowl.
+He glowered at the woman, spitting words Maeve could not hear.
+The woman responded by pointing a sharp arm in Maeve’s direction.
+The man’s head followed, his face flickering with shock before falling into a dark, and threatening, scowl.

-There were a number of things that should have gone through Maeve’s mind at the sight of him and the danger he imposed.
-Thinking that he was the most handsome Black-ginger she’d ever laid her eyes on was not one of them.
+A number of things should have gone through Maeve’s mind at the sight of him and the danger he imposed.
+Thinking that he was the most handsome Black-ginger she’d ever laid her eyes on was certainly not one of them.

 He glowered at her through the most amazing molasses eyes.
 His honey-brown skin began to burn red, giving his complexion an attractive allure.
 The color in his cheeks only drew out the copper shade of his short-trimmed goatee and mustache that followed a well tapered line into a head of low-cut copper waves that fluttered against the wind.

-Stomach quivering, Maeve’s eyes slid down to his lips.
+Stomach quivering from an assault of butterflies that had nothing to do with motion-sickness, Maeve’s eyes slid down to his lips.
 They were pinched tight but seemed deliciously formed.
 Although they looked a bit too small in her estimation, she was certain they would be great for a kiss or two . . . or three.
 But who would keep count kissing that guy.
 He probably smelled good too.

 She paid no attention to the death stare that he was giving her, but she did notice the blue flames in his hands amplifying with intensity right before the oddest thing happened.
 Her arms erupted with similar fire and light!

-Panicked, she tore her eyes from his and stared at her hands and arms.
-They were fully engulfed in star-dusty, blue fire, the flames of them licking up at her face.
+Panicked, she tore her eyes from his and stared at her hands and arms that were fully engulfed in star-dusty, blue fire, the flames of them licking up at her face.

 She rubbed her knuckles and sucked them until the pain had completely ebbed away.
-Then she made her way back to her bedroom and threw herself on the bed, glancing at her clock.
+She made her way back to her bed before glancing at her clock.
 It was 4:40am.
-She only had two more hours to sleep before she had to get ready for her other job.
+She only had two hours to sleep before she had to get ready for her other job.
 The crazy dream and the sleepwalking had left her feeling even more exhausted than she had been before she’d even gotten into the bed a few hours ago.
 At least she got to dream about a handsome man.
 That was well worth it, bruised knuckles and all.

 A smile crept across her face at the thought of the leather-clad, dreamy, Black-ginger.
 She figured had she not woken up, the two of them could have really had something.
 He was eating her up with his eyes even if it was in a death-stare.
 She giggled as embarrassed heat warmed the apples of her cheeks.
 She hoped she’d dream of him again.